paoloemilioselva/usdCornellBox/README.md

 Compiling Pixar's OpenUSD
 -------------------------

 After cloning the git repo, using the `x64 Native Tools Prompt from Visual Studio 2022`, cd into its main folder and launch:

 ```
-python build_scripts\build_usd.py "C:\dev\usd-23.11" --embree --openimageio --test --prman --prman-location "C:\Program Files\Pixar\RenderManProServer-25.2"
+python build_scripts\build_usd.py "C:\dev\usd-23.11" --embree --openimageio
+  --test --prman --prman-location "C:\Program Files\Pixar\RenderManProServer-25.2"
 ```

 NOTE: `--prman` and `--prman-location` are only needed if you download `Renderman` and you want to use it as render-delegate in your app

 NOTE2: `--test` could be skipped, but it is good to use it there, for future projects

 Using Visual Studio 2022 with this project
 ------------------------------------------

 Open the folder of this project in Visual Studio.
 The cmake configurations will appear at the top, you can switch between the USD or the Houdini one, adjusting paths to folders if you have different ones.

 Build the project via right-click on the `CMakeLists.txt` file and selecting `Build` and then `Install`.

-Once installed, you can go in the `out/install/` folder, and the configuration subfolder you installed, and launch `run_simpleusdview.bat`.
+Once installed, you can go in the `out/install/` folder, and the configuration subfolder you installed, and launch `launcher.bat`.

 The batch-file is setting up all environments needed to launch your standalone app.